Doxuno

 INDEPENDENT CONTRACTOR STATUS

 The Freelancer is engaged as an independent contractor and not as an employee, worker, agent or partner of the Client.
 Nothing in this Agreement shall create an employment relationship between the parties.
 The Freelancer shall be responsible for their own tax liabilities, PRSI contributions, and VAT obligations.
-The parties acknowledge the Code of Practice for Determining Employment or Self-Employment Status of Individuals (2021) issued by the Revenue Commissioners and the Department of Social Protection, and confirm that the engagement is intended to be one of self-employment.
+The parties acknowledge the Code of Practice for Determining Employment or Self-Employment Status of Individuals (2021), as updated by the Revenue Commissioners following Revenue Commissioners v Karshan (Midlands) Ltd t/a Domino's Pizza [2023] IESC 24, and the five-question test established by the Supreme Court therein.
+The parties confirm that, applying that test, the engagement is intended to be one of self-employment: the Freelancer (a) provides personal service in exchange for the Fees but with right of substitution (Clause below); (b) is not subject to the day-to-day control of the Client; (c) bears the financial risk of the Project; and (d) provides services to multiple clients.
 The Freelancer shall not hold themselves out as an employee of the Client and shall not have authority to bind the Client in contract.
+If any Revenue, DSP or WRC authority subsequently determines that an employment relationship exists, the Freelancer shall indemnify the Client for any PAYE, PRSI and associated penalties arising therefrom.

 6.